 Due to the war, pennies were mostly made from steel and then coated in zinc.
 When a copper batch was unintentionally made, about 40 of these rare pennies went into circulation.
 Known as a wheat penny, some have sold for tens of thousands of dollars, and one has even sold for a million dollars.

 Valuable Coins From Around the World

 There are lots of valuable coins from other countries too.
-If you collect coins from around the world, be on the lookout for:
+If you collect coins from around the world, be on the lookout for these high-value examples.

 2009 Kew Gardens 50P Coin

 About 200,000 of these coins were released to honor the 250th anniversary of the Royal Botanical Gardens.
 These coins are typically worth between 100 and 150 pounds.